awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Contacts transferred in from queue<a name="contacts-transferred-in-from-queue-historical"></a>

-Count of contacts transferred to the queue from another in a **Transfer to queue** contact flow\.
+Count of contacts transferred to the queue from another in a **Transfer to queue** flow\.

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is CONTACTS\_TRANSFERRED\_IN\_FROM\_Q\.
 + Type: Integer